devthefuture-org/blastra/README.md

 1. **In-Memory** SSR Cache: Speeds up repeated SSR requests for the same route/data.
 2. **Redis** or **Filesystem** External Cache: For distributed or persistent caching.
-3. **NotFound Cache**: Specifically caches 404 pages to quickly serve repeated “not found” routes.
+3. **NotFound Cache**: Specifically caches 404 pages to quickly serve repeated "not found" routes.

 All caches have configurable TTL and max size, and can be layered for robust performance under heavy load.